HEALING FROM ABUSE: DON’T LET YOUR PAST DEFINE YOUR FUTURE

 * While there are several group exercises/discussions during the workshop, there is no obligation or pressure to speak or participate.
 This workshop can complement any therapy/work being currently undertaken but is not to be considered as therapy and we are not therapists, so participants will not be encouraged to share their personal stories.
 The information shared at the workshop is based on our own experience of childhood sexual abuse and some of the things we used to overcome its impacts.

-See What Some People Have Said About Our Events
+See What Others Said About Our Events

 Speaking Engagement Requests

 If you would like us to speak at an event you are orgainising, please get in touch.